sizovs/awesome-homework-for-java-devs/README.md

 # Challenge

-Create a simple consumer loan app.
-The app is a headless web service that exposes the following endpoints:
+Create a simple consumer lending app.
+The app is a headless web service with the following API:

 - Apply for a loan and provide `loan amount`, `term`, `name`, and `personal id`
 - List all loans by a borrower (you can skip AuthN and AuthZ)